mrfarhanakram/FAPEX/README.md

 To make your Classic Reports and Interactive Reports more interactive and useful.
 You can create master detail pages and do lot of selection based tasks.

 #### Features
-1. Single and Muliple row selection
+1. Single and Multiple row selection
 2. Enables to add Selection change Dynamic Action
 3. Get data for selected/All rows
 4. Get data for most recently selected row